 Even if you have accepted a room offer and paid the deposit, you can change your mind and get the deposit back, as long as you inform LU Accommodation at the latest on the day before the start of the contract.

 It is important that you apply for accommodation, accept your offer – if you get one – and pay the required deposit.
 However, please remember to inform LU Accommodation as soon as possible if your plans have changed.

 When it comes to other landlords, other regulations may apply.

-Will it be safe for me to come to Sweden in August?
+Will it be safe for me to come to Sweden in spring 2021?

 Swedish authorities are following the spread of the coronavirus very carefully and are working tirelessly to keep Sweden and its residents safe.
 The best way to follow developments regarding the virus is to refer to the WHO website and the ECDC website.
 There are currently travel restrictions in place for foreign nationals travelling to Sweden.
 We will keep you updated regarding changes in these restrictions during the pre-arrival phase.
 Please also stay updated by checking emergency information from Swedish authorities.